 Interpreters seeking the CHI™ certification (in Spanish, Arabic and Mandarin) must pass two exams – the CoreCHI™ core professional exam (click here for the CoreCHI exam description) and the respective language-specific performance CHI™ exam.
 CHIcandidates must take and pass their bilingual performance CHI™ exam within 12 months of passing the CoreCHI™ exam.
 If they do not pass a CHI™ exam within 12 months, their CoreCHI™ score expires, and they must re-take the CoreCHI™ exam before taking a CHI™ exam again.

 4. one multiple-choice question testing translation skills from English to the non-English language.
+The English passage is between 85-110 words long.

 Candidates’ responses are captured in real time on our testing vendor’s servers.
 After 60 minutes pass, the test is submitted automatically with all responses saved even if the candidate did not complete the whole exam.